FinEst Centre - great ideas make smart cities!

 Smart City Challenge 2020

-In 2020, FinEst Center for Smart Cities organized the first open idea competition.
-The competition sought research-based ideas that would solve important challenges for Estonian cities and contribute to increasing the sustainability of the FinEst Centre and strengthening their scientific level.
+In 2020, FinEst Centre organized the first open idea competition.
+The competition sought science-based ideas that would solve important challenges for Estonian cities and contribute to growing the sustainability of the center of excellence and strengthening the research level.

-The ideas will be implemented by the FinEst Centre together with partner cities and researchers from Tallinn University of Technology and Aalto University.
 The implementation of the pilot projects is done under the project “Smart City Center of Excellence” funded by the European Regional Development Fund and the Estonian Ministry of Education and Research (2014-2020.4.01.20-0289).
 In parallel, Horizon2020 Teaming project: FinEst Twins is funding the development of the basic science part of the FinEst Center for Smart Cities.

-- On October 6 2020 the idea competition was announced
+- On October 6, 2020, the idea competition was announced.

 - November 6 was the deadline for submitting the ideas.
 The ideas had to be submitted in the prescribed form.
 71 ideas were submitted.

-- The team of the FinEst Center assessed the compliance of the ideas with the evaluation criteria: being research-intensive, involving at least one city and being realistically doable within the given financial and time frame.
+- The team of the FinEst Centre assessed the compliance of the ideas with the evaluation criteria: being research-intensive, involving at least one city and being realistically doable within the given financial and time frame.
 In the second round, 38 ideas were selected based on this evaluation.

 - All 38 ideas were evaluated by experts in the field.
 Each idea was evaluated by two different experts.
 Based on the opinions of the experts, FinEst Centre selected 12 ideas for the finals, i.e. those that were positively assessed by both experts.

-- Following the experts' recommendations, the teams submitted their updated applications by 27 November.
+- Following the experts' recommendations, the teams submitted their updated applications by November 27th.

 - The nine-member International Evaluation Committee reviewed all applications and evaluated them in writing according to the evaluation criteria.
 The composition of the evaluation committee and the evaluation criteria has been in accordance with the provisions of the Regulation for this financial measure.